Tenaw-Worku/personal-data-form/README.md

 # Basic Data Form

-1. Create a form where a user can input their details and choose their respective skills using HTML and CSS!
+1. Create a form using HTML and
+CSS,where a user can input their details and choose their respective skills!